dswd/vpncloud/ethcloud.md

 Nodes are expected to request the peer list from the initial nodes they are connecting to.
 After that, they should periodically send their peer list to all of their peers to spread this information and to avoid peer timeouts.
-To avoid the cubic growth of management traffic, nodes should select a subset of peers and send them a subset of their peer information.
+To avoid the cubic growth of management traffic, nodes should at a certain network size start sending partial peer lists instead of the full list.
 A reasonable number would be the square root of the number of peers.
 The subsets can be selected using round robin (making sure all peers eventually receive all information) or randomly.

 Nodes should remove peers from their peer list after a certain period of inactivity or when receiving a `Close` message.
 Before shutting down, nodes